hadaseshel/webClient/webclient/README.md

 ## Login
 The homepage is the Login page.
-Try to login with the details of user:'hadaseshel', now you will be taken to the user's chat screen of hadaseshel'.
+Try to login with the details of user:'hadaseshel', now you will be taken to the user's chat screen of hadaseshel.
 If you want to register to this app you can enter the registration form by clicking on the link in the text "Not registred?
 Click here to register".

 ## Registration
-**need to countinue here.**
+To register, you will need to fill in 4 fields:
+- Required:
+Username (Can only contain letters and numbers).
+Nickname (Can only contain letters and numbers).
+Password (The password must consist of at least 8 characters that include at least 1 lowercase character, 1 uppercase character and 1 number.
+All the other characters are not allowed to use in the password).
+- Optional:
+Upload User Image.

+Filling in the fields in a way that does not comply with the registration rules will pop up an error message in the registration.

 If you want to Login you can enter the Login form by clicking on the link in the text "Already registred?
 Click here to login".